FooGolf/footunnel/README.md

 ## Purpose

 This program supports golfers who:
-- are playing a golf simulator such as GSPro on a remote Windows gaming PC, e.g. a cloud PC at FooGolf.com or a gaming PC elsewhere in the house
+- are playing a golf simulator such as GSPro on a Windows gaming PC in the cloud, e.g. a cloud PC at FooGolf.com
 - want to connect their launch monitor to their local computer via USB cable or bluetooth

 ## How it works